jeevakumarsystems/thermal-systems-validation-platform/README.md

 electronics enclosure, with structured experimental validation across a 35-run design-of-experiments matrix.

-**Central finding:** Three air-path convective resistances (R_pa, R_aw, R_pw) are structurally unidentifiable from temperature data alone; pairwise correlations are |r| ≈ 0.97–0.99 under synthetic validation.
-Three parameters (R_hp, R_cond, R_ext) are well-identified.
-Despite parameter non-uniqueness, per-node temperature prediction **RMSE ≈ 0.2°C** across all nodes and power levels.
+**Central finding:** Two air-path convective resistances (R_pa, R_aw) are practically unidentifiable from temperature data alone; one conductive resistance is configuration-dependent (R_pw); and three parameters (R_hp, R_cond, R_ext) are well-identified.
+Per-node temperature prediction is below **RMSE = 1.54°C** across all nodes and power levels.

-Biot number: **Bi = 8.99 × 10⁻⁵** — validates the lumped-capacitance
-assumption.

 ---

 ## Objective

-Design, construct, instrument, and validate a predictive thermal resistance network capable of modeling steady-state and transient temperature behavior within ±0.2°C RMSE.
+Build a six-node thermal resistance network that predicts temperature behavior in a sealed electronics enclosure, and test whether a model that fits the data well can still be trusted parameter-by-parameter.
+The enclosure was instrumented, run through a 35-point experimental matrix at three power levels, and fit using nonlinear least-squares.
+The prediction accuracy turned out to be strong.
+However, three of six resistances couldn't be individually determined, even though the fit looked fine.

 ---

-## Hardware Overview
+## Overview

 The system is built around a sealed ABS enclosure with an aluminum conduction plate mounted on standoffs at the base.
 Three resistive heater modules (H1, H2, H3) sit on the plate — H2 at the geometric center, H1 and H3 symmetrically offset along the long axis.
 Each heater consists of two 15Ω cement wirewound resistors in series (~30Ω, ~5W per heater at 12V).

-Six NTC thermistors are mapped directly onto model nodes:
+H1, H2, or H3 alone runs at 5W; H1+H2 or H2+H3 gives 10W; all three gives 15W.

+I placed 6 calibrated NTC thermistors (T1–T6) at:

 | Sensor | Location |
 |--------|----------|